UTHINKUKNOWME/CEHv10StudyGuide/5-Attacking-a-System.md

 ### <u>Privilege Escalation and Executing Applications</u>

+- **Privilege Escalation**
   - **Vertical** - lower-level user executes code at a higher privilege level
   - **Horizontal** - executing code at the same user level but from a location that would be protected from that access
   - **Four Methods**
     - Crack the password of an admin - primary aim
     - Take advantage of an OS vulnerability
       - **DLL Hijacking** - replacing a DLL in the application directory with your own version which gives you the access you need
      - Use a tool that will provide you the access such as Metasploit
      - Social engineering a user to run an application
+ - **Executing applications** - starting things such as keyloggers, spyware, back doors and crackers
    - ECC refers executing applications as "owning" a system
-- **Executing applications** - starting things such as keyloggers, spyware, back doors and crackers

 ### <u>Hiding Files and Covering Tracks</u>

 - In Windows, **Alternate Data Stream** (ADS) can hide files